Bonaboss01/retail-sales-forecasting-genai/README.md

 This project demonstrates how modern data science, forecasting, pricing analytics, and **Generative AI (RAG + LLMs)** can be combined to support **real-world retail decision-making**.

-> ⚠️ Note: SunnyBest Telecommunications is a **fictional company**.
-All data used in this project is **synthetically generated** for learning and demonstration purposes.

 ---